Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 Bonded warehouses are controlled by the country’s customs office, whereas FTZ warehouses, as its name implies, are located within the country’s designated free trade zones.
 This means that bonded warehouses do not necessarily have to exist within the free trade zone to operate, which may be an advantage for certain use cases.

 FTZ warehouses can also hold locally made goods on top of imported goods, unlike bonded warehouses, which in many cases can only store foreign made goods.
-Using an FTZ warehouse may be advantageous in certain use cases such as if you decide to set up a local manufacturing base for your products on top of shipping in your products from its origin country.
+Using an FTZ warehouse may be advantageous in certain use cases such as if you decide to set up a local manufacturing base for your products on top of internationally shipping in your products from its origin country.

 While there are very little differences in how bonded and FTZ warehouses are run in Singapore, other countries may have differing sets of rules on how their customs and FTZ’s are run.
 Thus, some countries’ bonded warehouse terms may differ significantly from their FTZ warehouse.